JanLikar/aoc2022-25-in-25/Readme.md

 to a more idiomatic, functional solution was thoroughly rewarding.

 ### 3. Elixir
-In a way this felt like Clojure albeit with a different syntax.
+In a way this felt like Clojure with a different syntax.

-String handling was slightly awkward, but I am sure that's because I didn't take enough time to learn about Elixir string types.
+String handling was slightly awkward, but I am sure that's because I didn't take enough time to learn about Elixir's string types.

 This task does not really allow Elixir's killer features to shine, but it was still a decent fit.

+### 4. C
+I haven't had the pleasere of using C in a long time, although it felt a bit like cheating to use it for such a simple task that would have been easy in any of the languages on my list (short of assembly).
+On the other hand, I would rather save the languages I am less familiar with for more interesting tasks.

 ## Future Ideas
 Bash